npeepee/munchmonch/README.md

 # munchmonch - `main` Branch

 ## About
 munchmonch is a duo-authored project by Ayden Goh (@ayd3n2) and Chua Yu Xuan (@pengsies) for Ngee Ann Polytechnic's Data Structures and Algorithm Module (Semester 3/5 (2023/2024)) assignment. munchmonch is an imitation food ordering system that utilizes data structures and algorithms in its functionalities.
-If you encounter any issues, please feel free to email me at pengsies@gmail.com!
+If you encounter any issues or have any general inquiries regarding the code, you may find me at pengsies@gmail.com or 'pengsies' on Discord!

 ## munchmonch Brances
 - `main`: This branch contains the last completed and tested version of the project, which is considered stable and ready for use.
 It represents the production-ready code and should be used as the base branch for deployments.
 Only well-tested and reviewed changes are merged into this branch to ensure the reliability and stability of the project.